marinfotache/Data-Processing-Analysis-Science-with-R/README.md

 # Data-Processing-Analysis-Science-with-R

-Note: As it is in the initial phase, changes may occur frequently in this repository.
+Note: As R packages are published or updated every week, changes may occur frequently in this repository.